 Carol went to the Bouse Booster Club to see if they would help us purchase Ancestry.com Library Edition for the Bouse Library.
 We also borrowed $321 from the Friends of the Library, which was repaid in October 2007.
 The cost per year is $1040.00 for Ancestry.com Library Edition.
 From 2007 through June of 2015 the Bouse Genies, along with several organizations in Bouse, supported Ancestry.com Library Edition for the Bouse Public Library.
 During this time, the Bouse Public Library was the only library in La Paz County to host Ancestry.com.
 In June 2015 the state of Arizona Library Committee decided that the state and all counties would support Ancestry.com in all state and county libraries.
 The Bouse Genies no longer needs to have major fund raisers for this effort.

 In early 2008, Carol received 4 boxes of genealogy books from a friend.
 This donation was followed by other smaller donations as well as continuing purchases by the Bouse Genies.
 This was the start of the three shelves of genealogy books in the Bouse Library.

 In 2015 our webmaster, Dennis Chapman, resigned.
-As we looked around the Bouse community we saw that several other organizations had a similar problem when their webmaster died.
 David Bull, who operated a web design and graphic business located in Bouse, offered to create websites for these other organization as well as creating a website for the entire community of Bouse.
 The websites he produces are outstanding in their ability to put a professional face to each organization and to the town.
 With that in mind, the Bouse Genies elected to hire David and his business, Blue Moose Design Services, to create our website.